 The answer is: “It depends.”

 Furthermore, most people only consider the cost in dollar amount to be spent on working out with a trainer while ignoring the cost of health care or medical bills.
-If you don’t do what’s necessary to lose the fat, improve eating habits, or strengthen muscles and bones to keep yourself functioning pain free and independently as you age, you’ll be spending your hard earned cash on drugs, therapy, or assisted living instead.
+If you don’t do what’s necessary to lose the fat, improve your eating habits, or strengthen your muscles and bones to keep yourself functioning pain free and independently as you age, you’ll be spending your hard earned cash on drugs, therapy, caregivers, or assisted living instead.

 If you knew exactly what you needed to do in order to achieve the results that you want, you wouldn’t be reading this page.
 You’re here because you’re not an expert in the fitness profession and need the guidance of someone who is.
 That means you need to either educate yourself so that you know exactly what to do (my Master of Science degree in Kinesiology cost about $20,000 and took a couple of years to get – and that was awhile ago)…. or… hire a professional, which should cost considerably less and take less time.

 If you are a beginner and just learning new skills, you’ll need to see your trainer more frequently – at least in the beginning – to make sure you’re doing things correctly so you don’t get injured.

 I have clients that have gotten off of some of their medications once they reached their fitness goals.
 Their health improved to the point that they no longer needed to be on statins, blood pressure meds, oral meds for blood sugar control, or meds for bone density.
 The money they spent on personal training payed dividends by decreasing some of their medical bills while improving their quality of life.
-So, to answer the common question: my hourly rates currently start at only $75 per hour depending on how far I have to travel.
-How much it’s actually going to cost is largely up to you.
+How much is better mobility, improved strength and balance, and independence in your later years worth to you?